Find similar images of fruits

 Your experiment is now ready to be called via the deployment API or by deploying your own deployment web app straight from the deployment page.

 We’ve made it super easy for you to test the deployment.
 Click on Test deployment, and you will be directed to our Image similarity - API tester.

 You just need an image to test.
 Try to download this image of some kind of fruit or take your own photo.

 Add the photo to the bottom left corner and then click the Play button.

-You’ve added a dataset to your project and built a model based on the pretrained snippet EfficientNet.
+You’ve added a dataset to your project and built a model based on the pretrained block EfficientNet.